RobustRoundRobin/RRR/README.md

 #### accumulateActive

 Record activity of all blocks until we reach the genesis block or until we reach a block we have recorded already.
 We are traversing 'youngest' block to 'oldest'.
-We use youngestKnown (at the start of the traversal) as our marker and add each identity we see after it.
-This preserves the overall oldest -> youngest ordering in activeSelection.
+We use youngestKnown (at the start of the traversal) as our marker and add each identity we see just infront (younger) than it.
+Since each subsequent identity is 'older' than the previous, this preserves the overall front -> back, youngest -> oldest ordering in activeSelection.

-For example: Given a genesis block with `[ia, ib, ic]` and `head == block 2`, where no new identities are enrolled in `block 2` or `block 1`, and where `ib` minted `block 2`, and `ia` minted `block 1`.
-We start at block 2 and traverse backwards:
+For example: Given a genesis block with the enrolments `[ia, ib, ic]` and where where `ib` minted `block 2`, and `ia` minted `block 1`, We start with `head == block 2`.
+The active selection is primed with the genesis identies in the order of their enrolment in the genesis block.

-    A=   [ia, ib, ic] - from genesis yk -----------^
-    A=   [ia, ic, ib] - ib is moved 'after' ic, becoming the youngest identity yk -------^
-    A=   [ic, ia, ib] - ia is moved 'after' ic, becoming the *second* youngest identity yk ---^
+    [ic, ib, ia]

+We note the youngest known at start (Syk) at the start of the pass as the end of the currently empty set:

+        [ic, ib, ia]
+    Syk -^

+We see that `ib` minted `block 2` and place its identity at the position imediately younger than `Syk`:

+        [ib, ic, ia]
+    yk ---^
+    Syk -----^

+We advance to `block 1` and see that `ia` minted `block 1` and place its identity at the position imediately younger than `Syk`:

+        [ib, ia, ic]
+    yk --^
+    Syk ---------^

+Finally we reach the genesis block which was also minted by ia.
+We need to notice that we have found a younger position for `ia` and not move it again:

+        [ib, ia, ic]
+    yk --^
+    Syk ---------^

+Now, the size of the active selection is fixed regardless of how many identities are enroled and have been seen.
+This means the 'front' may be empty.
+So at the end of the accumulation we take note of the youngest known.
+This is the first occupied slot in the fixed storage allocation.

-Now consider the more general case where each `block Bn`, introduces enrolments `En [age, age, ..., age]`:
+Now consider the more general case where each `block Bn`, introduces enrolments `En [age, age, ..., age]` - so the sealer and the enrolments must be inserted into the ordering:

     E0 = [0, 1, 2]
     E1 = [3, 4, 5]
     E2 = [6, 7, 8]

 accumulateActive sees the blocks in the order `E2, E1, E0`.
+The sealer is listed first followed by the identities it enrols.  enrolments are listed oldest -> youngest (relative to each other).
+We need to pick a relative age order for identities enroled in a block.
+As the active selection is youngest -> oldest, to maintain the set in age order we need to reverse them as we add them.

-By visiting each enrolment in each block in reverse, eg for `E2 8, 7, 6`, we can trivially ensure the list is maintained in age order by always inserting at the 'oldest' position:
+Eg for `E2 6, 7, 8`, the insertion order is `[8, 7, 6]`.
+We can trivially ensure
+the list is maintained in age order by enumerating the enrolments in reverse and always inserting just before the youngest known at start (Syk) position.:

-          []
+             [] Syk
-    E2 => [8]
+    E2 =>    [8] Syk
-          [7, 8]
-          [6, 7, 8]
+             [8, 7] Syk
+             [8, 7, 6] Syk
-    E1 => [5, 6, 7, 8]
+    E1 =>    [8, 7, 6, 5] Syk
-          [4, 5, 6, 7, 8]
-          [3, 4, 5, 6, 7, 8]
-    E0 => [0, 1, 2, 3, 4, 5, 6, 7, 8]
+             [8, 7, 6, 5, 4] Syk
+             [8, 7, 6, 5, 4, 3] Syk
+    E0 =>    [8, 7, 6, 5, 4, 3, 2] Syk
+             [8, 7, 6, 5, 4, 3, 2, 1] Syk
+             [8, 7, 6, 5, 4, 3, 2, 1, 0] Syk

+   Youngest --^ (most recently active)

 Finally, accumulateActive remembers the last block it saw.
-By assuming it always sees blocs in consecutive ascending order it can define the 'oldest' possition as the position *after* the last block it processed in the previous round.
+By assuming it always sees blocs in consecutive descending order it can define the 'oldest' position as the position *after* the last block it processed in the previous round.
 So we end up with:

-    E0 => [ ..., fence, 0, 1, 2, 3, 4, 5, 6, 7, 8]
+    E3 = [9, 10, 11]
+    E3 => [8, 7, 6, 5, 4, 3, 2, 1, 0 ]
+    Syk ---^
+          [11, 8, 7, 6, 5, 4, 3, 2, 1, 0 ]
+    Syk -------^
+          [11, 10, 8, 7, 6, 5, 4, 3, 2, 1, 0 ]
+    Syk -----------^
+          [11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0 ]
+    Syk --------------^

-And fence is set to the youngest known at the end of the previous round, which will be, by the above assumption, be older than all the identities it is about to enrol.
+Syk is effectively a fence.
+And is always initialised to the youngest known at the end of the previous round, which will be, by the above assumption, be older than all the identities it is about to enrol.
 Where this assumption fails - a condition we can cheaply detect - we can recover by completely (or partially) re-processing HEAD - Ta worth of blocks.

 #### refreshAge